When the leading causes of death in the United States can be prevented, we should focus on preventive care. It’s only logical.

 - Diabetes is a global crisis.
 Health officials estimate that 114.1 million people in China are living with diabetes, 70.2 million in India, 15.4 million in Brazil, and 11.9 million in Mexico.

 - Up to 85 percent of complications and morbidities among individuals with type 2 diabetes can be prevented, delayed, or effectively treated and minimized with regular visits to a health professional, appropriate monitoring and medication, and a healthy diet and lifestyle.

-- Overweight individuals who lose even five to seven percent of their body weight through exercising and healthy eating may effectively prevent or delay the onset of type 2 diabetes indefinitely.
+- Overweight individuals who lose even 5 to 7 percent of their body weight through exercising and healthy eating may effectively prevent or delay the onset of type 2 diabetes indefinitely.

 These 20 stats and prevention facts bring to light the fact that there are simply too many preventable deaths in our country.

-As an industry, healthcare providers need to stop diagnosing and treating illnesses one episode at a time.
-Instead they need to take a more holistic approach to patient care with a focus on prevention.
-They must put a bigger emphasis on helping patients with chronic conditions better manage them, so that they’re less likely to become ill enough to wind up in the hospital – again, and again, and again.
-At the same time, they need to increase their focus on keeping at-risk patients from developing chronic conditions.
+As an industry, healthcare providers are moving away from diagnosing and treating illnesses one episode at a time.
+Still, they can take a more holistic approach to patient care with a focus on prevention, putting a bigger emphasis on helping patients with chronic conditions better manage them, so that they’re less likely to become ill enough to wind up in the hospital – again, and again, and again.
+At the same time, clinicians are increasingly keeping their focus on keeping at-risk patients from developing chronic conditions.